frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Transform Functions

 The high-level interface for transforming data provided by Frictionless is a set of `transform` functions:
-- `transform`: it will detect the source type and transform data accordingly
+- `transform`: detects the source type and transforms data accordingly
-- `transform_resource`: it transforms a resource
+- `transform_resource`: transforms a resource
-- `transform_package`: it transforms a package
+- `transform_package`: transforms a package
-- `transform_pipeline`: it transforms resource or package based on a declarative pipeline definition
+- `transform_pipeline`: transforms resource or package based on a declarative pipeline definition

 ## Transforming Resource

 Let's write our first transform.
-It's as easy as defining a source resource, applying transform steps and getting back a resulting target resource:
+It's as straightforward as defining a source resource, applying transform steps and getting back a resulting target resource:

 ```python title="Python"
 from pprint import pprint